 At early development stages, workshops were held with key stakeholders to identify the key active travel movements and issues in the area.
 This helped us identify the preferred alignment of the phase 1 route.

-During June and July 2021 further engagement with the community and stakeholders has helped to further develop the design of the low traffic neighbourhood and public realm improvements which we hope to introduce to reduce through traffic making the area safer and more pleasant to travel through and spend time in.
+During the first half of 2021 we gathered your feedback on the concept design proposals for the Phase 1 route and feedback on travel behaviours to develop the LTN proposal.
+Further input in the summer then helped further develop the design of the low traffic neighbourhood and public realm improvements which we hope to introduce to reduce through traffic making the area safer and more pleasant to travel through and spend time in.

 Engagement reports summarising feedback received can be viewed on the Consultation Hub.

-Surveys and design work have been ongoing alongside the community engagement.
-The proposals were recently (August 2021) approved at the Council’s Transport and Environment Committee to proceed with the traffic and redetermination orders required to make implement the project.
+Surveys and continuing design work have been ongoing alongside the community engagement process.
+Proposals were approved in August 2021 at the Council’s Transport and Environment Committee to proceed with the traffic and redetermination orders required to make implement the project.

 Before the Council can make changes to

 we must provide an opportunity for people to comment.
 Statutory consultations for the traffic orders (TRO) and redetermination orders (RSO) are required to deliver the project.